GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e05-02/unnamed-chunk-14-1.png)<!-- -->

 Except maybe for the upper left figure, this assumption is clearly violated as can be shown on residuals vs. fitted values plots.
-A better visualization might be the scale-location plot which standardizes the residuals and performs a square root transformation on them.
+A better visualization might be the scale-location plot which standardizes the residuals and performs a square-root transformation on them.
 In doing so, the variance of the residuals becomes more evident in the case of small deviations from the homoscedasticity assumption:

 ```r